← Back to Documentation

 What Happens If...

-Q: I edit data in Sheets manually (before v1.1 two-way sync)?
+Q: I edit data in Sheets manually?
 A: Your edits will be overwritten on the next sync.
 ShopSheets treats Shopify as the source of truth.
 Use columns N+ for custom data/formulas.

 Q: I delete a row in the sheet?
 A: On the next sync, ShopSheets will re-add the order if it matches the filters.
 Can't delete orders from Shopify via Sheets (yet).